-Your original images are stored safely in the Amazon Cloud and can be accessed any time.
-Once an image is uploaded to your Image Manager, we automatically generate for it the encrypted SmartFrame Datafile with .SF extension.
-These files are unreadable to normal image viewing and editing software and can only be decoded with the decryption key contained in your SF Viewer script.
+Once you upload an image to your Images panel, we automatically generate the encrypted SmartFrame datafile with the .sfi extension.
+These files are unreadable to normal image-viewing and -editing software, and can only be decoded with the decryption key contained in your SmartFrame Viewer script.

-Uploading images with SmartFrame API
+Uploading images with the SmartFrame API

 Supported image formats

-Maximum image size
+Maximum file size

 External image sources

-When there are images coming from more than one source inside your Admin Panel (e.g. SmartFrame API and WordPress plugin), the upload source will be displayed next to the image.
-You can switch this function off in the Image Manager settings, by deselecting the “Display Source” option.
+If you upload images from more than one source inside your Admin Panel – such as SmartFrame API and the WordPress plugin – the upload source will be displayed next to the image.
+You can turn off this function by deselecting the Display Source option in the Images panel.

 Depending on how they were uploaded, some of these images may have different permissions.
 Some functionalities such as deleting images or editing metadata may not be available for these images too.